-In the event the Meriden Child Care Programs loses power which cannot be restored and / or the Governor declares a state of emergency, the center will follow his / her directives.
+In the event the South Meriden Infant Toddler Program loses power which cannot be restored and / or the Governor declares a state of emergency, the center will follow his / her directives.
 Parents will be notified of such a closing via telephone communication.
 The South Meriden Infant Toddler Program reserves the right to close if weather conditions present a safety risk.
 Announcements will be made via television or radio announcements.
-Parents can also contact 211 InfoLine.